sydneyvictor/sydneyvictor.github.com/policies_and_rates.md

 ---

 Learning Music is fun at Speak Sing Studio!
-Your musical year consists of 40 lessons commencing the first week of September until the end of June.
+Your musical year consists of 38 lessons commencing the first week of September until June 18th.
 The following policies apply for the 2020/2021 studio year.

 ### Fees